JGCRI/gcam-doc/fusion.md

 The data flags can be combined with the vertical bar operator `|` if associating more tags may be useful.
 Note Data **must** be tagged with one of `SIMPLE`, `ARRAY`, or `CONTAINER`.
 Currently there is only one other flag defined to combine with those other flags: `STATE`.
 In fact it only makes sense to use `STATE` with `SIMPLE` or `ARRAY`.
-You should add this flag to any simple Data definition who's data will get set during a call to `World.calc`, &lt;link to section on state management&gt;.
+You should add this flag to any Data definition who's data will get set during a call to `World.calc`, as described in [Centrally Managed State Variables](#centrally-managed-state-variables).